 Campus Program AdvisersMeet with Program Advisers.
 Each program has an adviser listed in the Fact Sheet portion of its brochure.
 Program Advisers have detailed program information and will be able to answer many of the questions you may have.
 You are required to meet with the Program Adviser of the program(s) for you wish to apply.
 The adviser will sign a form to confirm your meeting as part of your application.

-Office of Off-Campus StudyIf you need help comparing and contrasting programs and have completed Student Worksheet: Choosing your OCS program contact the Office of Off-Campus Study.
+Office of Off-Campus StudyIf you need help comparing and contrasting programs and have completed 2017 Student Worksheet for Exploring Off-Campus Study Programs, contact the Office of Off-Campus Study.
 Broad staff knowledge of considerations and the range of programs available can help a student make sense of options in a way that complements other advising resources.
 OCS staff can also suggest programs you may not have considered.

 If you would like to make an appointment with OCS staff, send a message to firstname.lastname@example.org.
-Give a range of times when you would be free for a fifteen minute appointment from 8:30 to 11:00 a.m and 1:30 to 4:00 p.m., Monday through Friday.
+Give a range of times when you would be free for a twenty to thirty minute appointment from 8:30 to 11:00 a.m and 1:30 to 4:00 p.m., Monday through Friday.
 Be sure to mention the program(s) you want to discuss, subject areas that interest you, or particular questions you may have.
 If would like to ask questions about specific programs, check the OCS Office Contact for Programs 2017-18 to find out which OCS office person you should contact.